ipfs-inactive/blog/content/post/meet-the-community--Alan-Shaw-IPFS.md

 --------

-Thank you for answering our questions, Edgar, looking forward to meet you at [IPFS Camp](https://camp.ipfs.io)
+Thank you for answering our questions, Alan, looking forward to meet you at [IPFS Camp](https://camp.ipfs.io)